gasvaktin/gasvaktin/README.md

 ## Setup and usage

-You need to install [python 2.7 and pip](http://docs.python-guide.org/en/latest/starting/install/win/) and install the following python modules:
+You need to install [Python3 (3.6.8 or newer) and pip](https://docs.python-guide.org/starting/install3/win/) and install the following python modules:

 	pip install -r pip_requirements.txt

+Note: Either make sure Python3 is set to default over Python2, or use `python3` and `pip3` instead of `python` and `pip`.
+Python2 lifecycle ends in 2019, so hopefully we can stop worrying about default Python in 2020.

 Open a terminal in this repository and

-	cd scripts
-	python pricer.py
+	python3 gasvaktin.py --collect-and-write-data

 This updates the pretty `vaktin/gas.json` and the minified `vaktin/gas.min.json` with newest price data from the oil companies webpages.
-The script `pricer.py` is run daily and price changes if any are automatically commited to the repository.
+This is run every 15 minutes and in case of price changes they are automatically commited to the repository.

+Run `python gasvaktin.py --help` to see available input arguments.

 ## Origination of data